Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones
 ### Conqueror  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/Conqueror.png" Align=left width=25% height=25%>
 Once per attack, whenever you damage enemies, you gain stacks of Conqueror.
 Three stacks for ranged attacks, and four stacks for melee attacks.
 Whenever you get 12 stacks, you deal additional damage from your damage sources as shown on the table below, and you heal for the additional damage dealt.
-If you don't deal damage within the next minute, you loose a stack of Conqueror.
+If you don't deal damage within the next minute, you loose all stacks of Conqueror.

 **Conqueror Scaling**
 |Level|Damage|